-Monkeypox Disease (Mnox)
+Monkeypox Disease (Mpox)

-Monkeypox is a viral zoonotic disease very first observed among monkeys kept for research in 1958 in Copenhagen, later on the disease was observed first in 9 months old child form Democratic Republic of Congo in 1970.
+Mpox is a viral zoonotic disease very first observed among monkeys kept for research in 1958 in Copenhagen.
+The first case in humans was reported in 9 months old child form Democratic Republic of Congo in 1970.
 Since then, the disease is endemic in Central and West African countries.
-Monkeypox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms, but milder, and monkeypox is rarely fatal.
-Monkeypox is not related to chickenpox.
-In 2003, the first monkeypox outbreak outside of Africa was in the United States of America and was linked to contact with infected pet prairie dogs.
+The Mpox virus belongs to same family of viruses as variola virus, the virus that causes smallpox.
+Mpox symptoms are similar to smallpox symptoms, but milder, and Mpox is rarely fatal.
+Mpox is not related to chickenpox.
+In 2003, the first Mpox outbreak outside of Africa was reported in the United States of America and was linked to contact with infected pet prairie dogs.
 These pets had been housed with Gambian pouched rats and dormice that had been imported into the country from Ghana.
-This outbreak led to over 70 cases of monkeypox in the U.S. In May 2022, multiple cases of monkeypox were identified in several non-endemic countries.
-Currently, the disease is being reported from 110 countries mostly from US, followed by Spain, Brazil, France and UK. it is less severe with case-fatality less than 1%.
-World Health Organization declared Monkeypox as Public Health Emergency of International Concern (PHEIC) on 25th June 2022.
+This outbreak led to over 70 cases of Mpox in the U.S. In early 2022, many non-endemic countries reported clustering of Mpox cases which obligated World Health Organization to declare Mpox as Public Health Emergency of International Concern (PHEIC) on 25th June 2022.
+The disease is being reported from 113 countries mostly from US, followed by Spain, Brazil, France and UK with less severity and case-fatality less than 1%.
+Decreased morbidity and mortality associated with Mpox along with decreased case burden led the WHO declared Mpox as no more PHEIC in May 2023 citing steady progress in controlling the spread of the disease.
+However, Pakistan reported a total of 07 travel associated confirmed cases of Mpox till from April 2023 till date.